middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **H. Determinations Regarding Responsibility**

-Within a reasonable time, the hearing officer (and if necessary the sanctioning authority, as provided below) will prepare and issue a written determination regarding responsibility and a recommendation on sanctions.
+Within a reasonable time, the hearing officer (and if necessary, the sanctioning authority, as provided below) will prepare and issue a written determination regarding responsibility and a recommendation on sanctions.
 In determining responsibility, the hearing officer will apply the preponderance of the evidence standard.
 The written determination will include:

 *   Identification of the section(s) of Middlebury’s Non-Discrimination Policy alleged to have been violated
-*   A description of the procedural steps taken from the receipt of the complaint through the determination, including but not limited to, as applicable, any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held
+*   A description of the procedural steps taken from the receipt of the complaint through the determination, including but not limited to, as applicable, any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;
-*   Findings of fact supporting the determination
+*   Findings of fact supporting the determination;
 *   Conclusions regarding the application of definitions of Title IX Sexual Harassment in Middlebury’s Non-Discrimination Policy to the facts;
 *   A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility; and
 *   Identification of Middlebury’s procedures and permissible bases for the Reporting Individual and Respondent to appeal (as outlined below).